-In advance of a storm, contact your local animal shelters and local animal control services for information on protecting your pets in an emergency.
+- In advance of a storm, contact your local animal shelters and local animal control services for information on protecting your pets in an emergency.

-The American Veterinary Medical Association also provides information and resources to assist veterinarians and animal owners to prepare for animal safety in the event of a natural disaster.
+- The American Veterinary Medical Association also provides information and resources to assist veterinarians and animal owners to prepare for animal safety in the event of a natural disaster.

-Develop a pet disaster supply kit for your animal.
+- Develop a pet disaster supply kit for your animal.
 Make sure you have the proper identification, immunization records, a pet carrier, and the like.
 If you have a cat, also have a portable litter box and fresh litter handy to take with you in case you evacuate.

-Please share this post.
-However, please don't change the title or the content.
-If you do make changes, don't attribute the edited title or content to EPA or the author.
+The opinions expressed herein are those of the author alone.
+EPA does not verify the accuracy or science of the contents of the blog, nor does EPA endorse the opinions or positions expressed.
+You may share this post.
+However, please do not change the title or the content.
+If you do make changes, please do not attribute the edited title or content to EPA or the author.